SQL Server 2000 doesn’t have a standard and structured way to handle exception in SQL Query. However, we can user the standard error variable @@ERROR

-Example for SQL Server 2000 to handle exception:-
+Example for SQL Server 2000 to handle exception:-BEGIN TRANSACTION

 -- Put your statements here.